 Perhaps you are surprised to see artichokes on the list of the best antioxidant-rich foods, but it’s actually no wonder.
 Artichokes are packed with powerful antioxidants, and they deliver a great number of essential vitamins to the body.
 You can use artichoke hearts in your salad or as a healthy topping on your vegetable pizza.

 Although it’s always said to avoid consuming potatoes, especially if you are trying to lose weight, it’s good to incorporate some potatoes into your diet.

 You can bake up some potatoes and add them to your dinner, or you can add some color to your plate with antioxidant-rich mashed sweet potatoes.
 Just don’t load your meal up with sour cream and butter.

 There are many reasons to eat carrots daily and one of them is because they are rich in beta-carotene that helps the body produce essential vitamin A and combat cancer.
 Carrots are also great for your eyes and they can even improve your sight.
 Add them to your vegetable salads, soups, stews, stir-fry, or eat them raw.

 8. Red wine and red grapes

 Pecans are high in a powerful antioxidant that can help to prevent inflammation in the arteries.
-The thing is, consuming pecans raises the amount of healthy antioxidants in the body, which is essential in helping to prevent development of numerous diseases including heart disease and cancer.
-Add some chopped pecans to your oatmeal, snack on roasted pecans or eat them raw.
+The thing is, consuming pecans raises the amount of healthy antioxidants in the body, which is essential in helping to prevent the development of numerous diseases, including heart disease and cancer.
+Add some chopped pecans to your oatmeal, snack on roasted pecans, or eat them raw.

 10. Black plums